 If you follow all of these guidelines to improve your sleep hygiene but you’re still struggling to get the sleep your body needs, talk to a healthcare professional.
 Your doctor might recommend a sleep medicine specialist or order a sleep study to identify or rule out a possible sleep disorder.

 If the amount of shut-eye you’re getting at night falls short of meeting your sleep need, squeezing in a few extra hours here and there can help.
-But give it some thought.
-Don’t just snooze anywhere, anytime, as it can disrupt your body’s circadian rhythm.
+However, this takes planning.
+Don’t just snooze anywhere, any time, as this could disrupt your body’s circadian rhythm.

 Your circadian rhythm (or energy schedule) is your body’s internal clock that dictates your ideal sleep and wake times.
 It encompasses predictable periods of energy peaks and dips during roughly 24-hour cycles.

-The RISE app’s energy screen tells you your ideal wake time, the time of your afternoon energy dip, your wind-down time, and bedtime, among other things.
+The RISE app’s energy screen tells you your ideal wake time, the time of your afternoon energy dip, your wind-down time, and bedtime (as well as your two energy peaks).
 Following that energy schedule will give you the best sleep and energy outcomes.
-But when you get thrown off track for one reason or another and start to accumulate sleep debt, it’s important to keep your circadian rhythm in mind when you start catching up on sleep.
+When you get thrown off track for one reason or another and start to accumulate sleep debt, it’s important to keep your circadian rhythm in mind when you start catching up on sleep.

 Here are the right ways to catch up on sleep: